 ‘Brian’ started with seeing the iKamper SkyCamp at the Birmingham National Exhibition Centre (NEC) for the February Camping and Caravanning Show.
 Our tour of the camper vans there was depressing but as Sarah describes in another blog, we loved the size and usability of the SkyCamp and within a week we had researched enough to order it from Andy Warder, aka iKamperUK.
 We first installed the roof tent on our Renault Laguna estate, but although this functioned, we knew this was not the best solution.

 As soon as we got home I began working on this plan.
 Studying the iKamper Community on Facebook and other internet resources, I soon pinned down our options.
 Amongst others, we looked at Toyota Hi-Lux, Jeeps, Land Rovers, Ssongyang, and Isuzu.
-Then an ex-demo Isuzu D-Max came up for sale with three weeks to go to our inaugural expedition date.
-One great test drive, and the suppliers of the backs had a metal canopy to fit.
+Then an ex-demo Isuzu D-Max came up for sale with three weeks to go to our planned first expedition date.
+One great test drive, and the suppliers of the backs had a metal canopy to fit in stock.
 No reason to delay.

 We had the canopy installed after removing the plastic liner from the pick-up back and having it Rhino-lined.
 We mounted the iKamper on solid bars on the canopy, and topped it all off with the fabulous Thule EasyFold Bike Rack on the tow bar which allows the tailgate to be opened without taking the bikes off.

-Our experience of driving fully loaded over terrain, demanding at times, is getting an average 31.5mpg (just under 9.0 L/100km).
+Our experience of driving fully loaded over terrain, demanding at times, is getting an average 31.3mpg (just under 9.0 L/100km).
 The Isuzu has a lot of power for a 1.9 engine and the manual transmission works for us.
-We can continue to customise to our needs, and are considering a lithium battery so we have more freedom from electric hook-ups.
-Maybe something to boost 4G or WiFi connectivity because it’s pretty naff in many places.
-Maybe a trailer to carry a small car or a mobile studio on a trailer…
+We can continue to customise to our needs, for instance recently we installed a portable fridge.
+We have also acquired a great 3mx6m gazebo that acts as a mobile studio.
+We might get something to boost 4G or WiFi connectivity because it’s pretty naff in many places, or maybe a trailer to carry a small car or maybe invest in electric bikes…

 We have gained flexibility, something that works well for our business, with the power and energy that we need.
 And the cost?
 Considerably below that of a good long-wheelbase camper van with restricted customisation and limited ability go across all terrains, and massively below a bespoke van.
 Brian is taxed as a Light Goods Vehicle, which is good value, and does not need to have his registration with DVLA changed as can happen with camper van conversions.
 For the Eurotunnel he is classed as a large car, which is another benefit.
 Insurance is higher because we travel abroad a lot with work, but is a good policy for our needs.

-We are seriously in love with Brian and in our way proud of what we have done.
+We are seriously in love with Brian and, in our way, proud of what we have done.
 Most importantly, we smile when we think of Brian and the fun we have in him.
-If you’d like any advice on this approach, please message us.
+We are looking forward so much to getting out and abroad in Brian again once the Covid situation allows.
+If you’d like any advice on this approach, please use the Contact Page